SavoVuksan/pompom/README.md

-# Pomovu
+# PomPom

-Pomovu is a pomodoro timer app.
+PomPom is a pomodoro timer app made with Angular.
 I started this project to learn new Angular features.
 Like Signals and the NgRx SignalStore.

 ## Requirements